 Stellar Data RecoveryBad sectors and their aftereffects will be a thing of the past once you install Stellar Data Recovery.

 3. Use Drive Manufactures Utility

 - Take out your damaged hard drive.

 - Buy a new hard drive and appropriate USB adapters.

-- Connect your old hard drive on another computer and check for bad sectors as showed above.
+- Connect your old hard drive to another computer and check for bad sectors, as shown above.

 - Then, connect your new hard drive to the same computer.

-- Up next use the drive manufacturer’s utility (just follow the on-screen wizard) and clone your old and damaged drive into your new hard drive.
+- Next, use the drive manufacturer’s utility (follow the on-screen wizard) and clone your old and damaged drive into your new hard drive.

-- In the end, place the new hard drive on your Windows 8 / Windows 8.1/ Windows 10 device as you are done.
+- Finally, place the new hard drive on your Windows 10 device as you are done.